Flint Water Quality at a Glance

 Legionella Bacteria (2014–2015)

-Health Effects: Caused Legionnaires’ disease outbreak resulting in 12 confirmed deaths and 90 cases between June 2014 and November 2015
+Health Effects: Caused a Legionnaires’ disease outbreak resulting in 12 confirmed deaths and 90 cases between June 2014 and November 2015

 Lead (2014–Present)

-Peak Crisis: Some homes exceeded 100 times the EPA action level during 2014-2015 Current Levels (2025): 3 ppb (90th percentile), well below EPA action level of 15 ppb and Michigan’s new 12 ppb standard
+Peak Crisis: Some homes exceeded 100 times the EPA action level during 2014–2015.
+Current Levels (2026): 3 ppb (90th percentile) — well below EPA’s 15 ppb action level and Michigan’s new 12 ppb standard.
+All lead service lines now replaced.

 Please read – our information